Board Diversity Policy

-2.1.
-The broad principles of diversity contained in this policy apply to all employees of QinetiQ Group plc.
+The broad principles of diversity contained in this Policy apply to all employees of QinetiQ Group plc.
 The QinetiQ Code of Conduct contains provisions regarding diversity and inclusion in respect of QinetiQ employees generally.
-This policy has been prepared to extend these provisions to the QinetiQ Board and also to address the specific requirements of the UK Corporate Governance Code and Lord Davies’ report entitled Women on Boards.
+This Policy has been prepared to extend these provisions to the QinetiQ Board, and also to address the specific requirements of the UK Corporate Governance Code, and the voluntary targets set out in the reports of Lord Davies, Sir Philip Hampton / Lady Helen Alexander, and of Sir John Parker.